Griffin-AIs/WallpaperShuffler/README.md

 <h2>Setup</h2>
 <p>Once the repo is downloaded, you will have to give the script permission to act as an executable on your device.
 This can be done using the command 'chmod u+x wallpaper.sh'.</p>
+<p>You will also need to create a directory called 'Wallpapers'.
+This folder is where you should place any backgrounds you want to be available to the program.
+Any file format can be used for these images as long as it is supported by the system.</p>

 <h2>Features</h2>
 - 'list' command echos whole library and provides guidance<br>